Hi, there. We're Soma...

 We're all about Jesus.
 We are a church family that finds great hope and love and grace in Jesus.
 We want to be more like him.
 We are learning to follow him in the everyday stuff of life - to be his disciples.
 And we believe that happens best in community.

 If you are getting to know us or just checking things out, we're happy to chat, tell our story, listen to yours, and answer questions you might have.
-Normally, we'd have many opportunities to connect through Sunday gatherings, people inviting you over for a meal, a Missional Community doing a backyard barbecue or cleaning up a local park, regular meet-and-greet lunches for newcomers, etc. During the current global pandemic, much of that is not possible.
+We have many opportunities to connect through our Sunday gatherings, people inviting you over for a meal, a Missional Community that meets throughout the week, etc.

-We know that connecting with a church can feel challenging right now, but we want to help make it easy.
+We know that connecting with a church can feel challenging, but we want to help make it easy.
 If you are interested in learning more, shoot us an email and one of our leaders will get in touch personally.

 Terms we use